archerindigo/vimrc/README.md

 cp -r vimrc/.vim/* ~/.vim/
 </pre>

+The configuration will be applied to local profile only.
+If you want to make it take effect system-wide (e.g. take effect in sudo vim), you should copy the content of .vimrc to /etc/vim/vimrc

 3. (Optional) Update plugins

 <pre>
 # Open vim
 vim
 # Type in command mode:
+:PlugClean
 :PlugUpdate
 </pre>